 Finally, the suggestion is that new stock price highs might encourage further demand for the stock and push prices even higher.

 S – Supply and Demand.

-Does the stock have an increasing demand in the marketplace, is trading volume increasing with price?
+Does the stock have an increasing demand in the marketplace, is trading volume increasing with the price?

 Here we get to a core principle; in fact, it is the only reason why stock prices go up or down.
 If the sellers (supply) outnumber the buyers (demand), stock prices go down.
 If demand outstrips supply, prices go up.

-Now on any single day, a stock price may go up or down and it is largely irrelevant.
-However, if you are seeing over weeks and months volume growth and stock price going up, you know demand is higher than supply.
+Now on any single day, a stock price may go up or down, and it is largely irrelevant.
+However, if you see over weeks and months volume growth and stock price going up, you know demand is higher than supply.

-O’Neill recommends that the daily trading volume needs to be higher than the average volume for the stock in the previous 3 months.
+O’Neill recommends that the daily trading volume needs to be higher than the average volume for the stock in the previous three months.